 The good news is there are products with bacon, chicken, salmon, liver, and other flavors… yummy!

 Always be alert when using any medication for signs your cat may having a negative reaction to it.

 Uh oh, can my cat get addicted to CBD?
+Probably not.

 Studies in humans show it has the same effect as a placebo and can actually help alleviate withdrawal symptoms in addicts.

 We can assume from this that the same placebo effect is true for cats and CBD isn’t physically addictive, but this hasn’t yet been scientifically studied or proven.

 Compare prices but remember you get what you pay for with CBD, especially the oils.